-If you have an interest in combining a Humanities undergraduate degree with the study of law, the Honors Law Program at IIT is a phenomenal opportunity for you.
+If you have an interest in combining a humanities undergraduate degree with the study of law, the Honors Law Program at Illinois Tech is a phenomenal opportunity for you.

 Program at a glance

 As an undergraduate, if you major in Humanities or Communications you can participate in the accelerated 3 + 3 program.
 This means that you would complete your major requirements during your first three years of undergraduate studies.
-Then, should you meet the requirements listed above, you can enroll in Chicago Kent College of Law to begin your first year of law school.
+Then, should you meet the requirements listed above, you can enroll in Chicago-Kent College of Law to begin your first year of law school.
 The credits you earn doing this will simultaneously serve to fulfill your fourth-year course requirement as an undergraduate.
 And it's not just for the Humanities.
-You will be learning alongside Biology, Chemistry, Computer Science, Physics, Political Science, Psychology majors in the Honors Law Program too.
+You will be learning alongside biology, chemistry, computer science, physics, and psychology majors in the Honors Law Program too.

 - Government and politics